santiaghini/seed-counter/README.md

-# Seed Segmenter
+# Seed Counter

-Seed Segementer is a tool that allows you to take an image of fluorescent seeds and output the count of marker seeds (and its ratio) and the total seeds.
+Seed Counter is a tool that allows you to take an image of fluorescent seeds and output the count of marker seeds (and its ratio) and the total seeds.

 Seed Counter takes a batch of images as input and outputs in `.csv` format the count of seeds for each input image given.